SHARED UC IRVINE ACCESS RESOURCES

 • Polychromatic 32-channel detector (META detector), providing spectral separation of fluorophores within the same sample by spectral fingerprinting and linear unmixing algorithms

-Bench-top prototype of a rapid, large field-of-view multiphoton microscopy (MPM) imaging platform
+The FLAME is a rapid, large field-of-view multiphoton microscopy (MPM) bench-top imaging platform prototype

 System Specifications: